 Many wholefoods or food products - including wholegrains, legumes, fruits and vegetables, and dairy and dairy alternatives - contain some naturally occurring sugars and sometimes small amounts of added sugars.
 These natural sugars and added sugars are combined with fibre and nutrients, helping to slow down the release of sugar into your blood stream – keeping your blood sugars or blood glucose levels stable.

 The small amounts of natural or added sugars from these wholefoods won't impact your health, but avoiding wholefoods will.
 Many research studies show that having low intakes of protective wholefoods can increase your risk of:

 chronic diseases like heart disease, diabetes, osteoporosis and some cancers

 Avoiding wholefoods is not the answer.
 It's foods and beverages with large amounts of added sugars that we need to limit.

 World Health Organisation sugar guidelines

-The World Health Organisation (WHO) sugar guidelines, released in 2015, strongly recommend that you reduce your intake of ‘free’ or added sugars to less than 10% (about 50 grams or 12 teaspoons) of your total energy intake each day.
+The World Health Organisation (WHO) sugar guidelines, released in 2015, strongly recommend that you reduce your intake of ‘free’ sugars to less than 10% (about 50 grams or 12 teaspoons) of your total energy intake each day.
 This is partly to reduce your risk of dental caries but also to help protect against overweight and obesity.

 The average adult eats around 8,700 kilojoules or 2,080 calories per day.
-So less than 10% of total energy from ‘free’ or added sugars would be 870 kilojoules (208 calories), which equals 50 grams or 12 teaspoons of sugar per day.
+So less than 10% of total energy from ‘free’ sugars would be 870 kilojoules (208 calories), which equals 50 grams or 12 teaspoons of sugar per day.

 This is not much when you consider that a small bottle of soft drink contains around 16 teaspoons and a small chocolate bar around 8 teaspoons.